TonyDQNguyen/controlled-charging/README.md

 # Important Scripts and Files
  1) ControlDemand.py: Contains the first algorithmic implementation of Demand Response functionalities which require testing and further development

+ 2) abort.py: Script that returns all EVSEs to peak charging capacity.
+Make sure to run after testing and/or end of day

- 2) write-load.py: Contains a function that continouously outputs a station's current load at each port and writes to a text file for real time testing and data acquisition
+ 3) write-load.py: Contains a function that continouously outputs a station's current load at each port and writes to a text file for real time testing and data acquisition

- 3) stations-excel-writer.py: Script that queries all AHM's stations information and save to an Excel spreadsheet at AHM_EVSEs_Index.xlsx
+ 4) stations-excel-writer.py: Script that queries all AHM's stations information and save to an Excel spreadsheet at AHM_EVSEs_Index.xlsx

- 4) getAHMStations.py: Script that queries and returns a dict of all AHM stations along with their respective load and port statuses
+ 5) getAHMStations.py: Script that queries and returns a dict of all AHM stations along with their respective load and port statuses